Chocolate Peanut Butter Shake | Backpacking Meal

 Some Other Reasons Why:

-- First, drastic changes in the timing of meals while on the trail can play a role in why you might not be so hungry.
+- First, drastic changes in the timing of meals while on the trail can explain why you might not be so hungry.
 Most people eat three meals throughout the day: breakfast, lunch, and dinner.
-While on the trail, we need to eat far more often than in our daily lives.
+While on the trail, we must eat far more often than in our daily lives.
 So, our eating schedule is thrown off.
 If you’re hiking 8-10 hours each day and following our recommendation to eat every 60-90 minutes, you’re eating upwards of 8 times each day.

-- Next, the foods available while on the trail may not be as appealing as those you would cook at home.
-Let’s be honest, dehydrated backpacking food isn’t always the best, and you simply may not crave the foods.
-That’s why we created Backcountry Foodie to supply you with better food for the trails!
+- Next, the foods on the trail may not be as appealing as those you cook at home.
+Let’s be honest: dehydrated backpacking food isn’t always the best, and you may not crave the food.

 - Finally, you may be dehydrated and/or lacking electrolytes.
-Either of these can cause a loss in appetite, independently of one another.
+Either of these can cause a loss in appetite independently of one another.
 However, in combination, they will suppress your appetite even more.
-Ensuring that you are drinking regularly and consuming electrolytes either through your meals or beverages is important.
+Ensuring that you drink regularly and consume electrolytes through your meals or beverages is important.

 Chocolate Peanut Butter Shake